 12. Fill your dishwasher before you run it

-If you have a dishwasher, try to fill it up before you run a cycle and run it less often.
-You can also select the eco setting if you have the option.
+If you have a dishwasher, try to fill it up fully before you run a cycle and run it less often.
+You can also select the eco setting if you have that option.

 13. Wash dishes in one go

 If you wash dishes by hand, save the dishes and wash them in one go.
-Don’t let the hot tap run continuously, like when you’re lathering or rinsing dishes.
+Don’t let the hot tap run continuously, for example when you’re lathering or rinsing dishes.

 14. Full loads in the washing machine